gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 the SCTP packet payloads through the shutdown process.

-When the association reaches the CLOSED state as part of the SCTP association closing process all DTLS connections that existed are terminated without further transmissions, i.e. DTLS close_notify is not transmitted.
+When the association reaches the CLOSED state as part of the SCTP association closing process all DTLS connections existing (traffic and restart) for this association are terminated without further transmissions, i.e. DTLS close_notify is not transmitted.

 ## DTLS Connection Handling {#dtls-connection-handling}